AtheMathmo/GraphicalAdaptiveSampler/GraphicalAdaptiveSampler/Graph/README.md

 ## Belief Propagation

 Some details are still to be decided in terms of how the algorithm will be run.
 But the basic idea is to get the root node and work out to map the tree.
-As we do so we will build a LIFO stack which we will use later to schedule the message passing towards the root.
-As we unwind the stack we wil create a new stack in reverse order and use this for passing the messages awway from the root.
+As we do so we will build a LIFO stack and a FIFO queue which we will use later to schedule the message passing.

 ### Details still to be decided

 1. Where should the messages be stored?
-One option is to store the parents and chilren within dictionaries in the node classes - and take the values to be the messages to each neighbour.
+One option is to store the message values within the nodes themselves - along with the neighbour they are being passed towards.